-There is no guarantee of a place being available, but places up to the Published Admission Number (PAN) during the normal round of admissions (i.e. the first round of offers published on 1st March 2019) will be allocated to children in the following order, where they meet the necessary academic and eligibility entry requirements, assuming that an offer from a higher preference has not been made.
-Those with the highest scores in each category will be given highest priority for a place.
+Children with a Education, Health and Care (EHC) Plan2 naming the school who meet the required standard for entry (minimum score for a place on the waiting list) must be admitted and this could reduce the number of places available.
+There is no guarantee of a place being available, but places up to the Published Admission Number (PAN) during the normal round of admissions (i.e. the first round of offers published on 1st March 2023) will be allocated in the following order, where children meet the necessary academic and eligibility entry requirements, assuming that an offer from a higher preference has not been made.